Homepage / Excursion Guides / Top Activities for Kids & Teens in Nashville

 12South and The Gulch Mural Walk

 Let your teen set the pace on this one.
-Start in 12South, which is leafy and walkable with great coffee (Frothy Monkey is the move), interesting independent shops, and the famous "I Believe in Nashville" mural.
-Walk or drive the short stretch to The Gulch for the angel wings mural, the flower wall, and a more urban, fashion-forward shopping strip.
-Plan for 1.5 to 2 hours including food stops.
-12South tends to have softer morning light and smaller crowds; The Gulch picks up energy by early afternoon.
+Start in 12South, which is leafy and walkable with great coffee at Frothy Monkey, interesting independent shops, and the famous "I Believe in Nashville" mural.
+Walk or drive the short stretch to The Gulch for the angel wings mural, the flower wall, and a more urban, fashion-forward strip.
+Plan 1.5 to 2 hours including food stops.
+12South has softer morning light and smaller crowds; The Gulch picks up energy by early afternoon.

 • Cost: Free unless they want food or shopping.
-Budget $15–$30 per person for coffee and lunch.
+Budget $15 to $30 per person for coffee and lunch.

 Pins Mechanical Co.: Pinball, Bowling, and Arcade Games in The Gulch